 Personal information about you may be collected in a number of circumstances, including when you:

-- apply to be a Registered Seller or Registered Bidder on The Invoice Market;
+apply to be a Registered Seller with The Invoice Market;

-- request that a Trade Invoice Receivable be made available to Registered Bidders via the on-line auction process;
+request that a Trade Invoice Receivable/s be made available to The Invoice Market for funding;

 Where reasonable and practical we will collect your personal and company information directly from you.
 However, we will also collect information about you from third parties, such as via credit searches, and searches of directorships and shareholdings, or from other organisations authorised by you.